PART 5301 -

 (4) An action intended to result in issuance of a modification implementing a unilateral price determination;

-(6) An action intended to result in the exercise of an option when the option exercise is not in strict accordance with the previously approved pricing arrangement or other contract terms and conditions.
+(6) An action intended to result in the exercise of an option when the option exercise is not in strict accordance with the previously approved pricing arrangement or other contract terms and conditions; and

-(7) Task orders for services issued against multiple award indefinite delivery/indefinite quantity contracts to include GSA schedules except 5301.9000(b)(2);
+(7) Orders issued against indefinite delivery/indefinite quantity contracts to include GSA schedules (see (b)(2)).

 (b) Excluded from business or contract clearances are: